Ramified covers of abelian varieties over torsion fields: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Daniele Garzoni for helpful discussions around \cite{CDJLZ}, and Remy van Dobben de Bruyn for the suggestion to use the Hilbert scheme in the proof of Lemma~\ref{lem_stab}.
+The authors would like to thank Daniele Garzoni for helpful discussions around \cite{CDJLZ}, Cornelius Greither for interesting discussions around Lemma \ref{lem:fiber_products}, Remy van Dobben de Bruyn for the suggestion to use the Hilbert scheme in the proof of Lemma~\ref{lem_stab}, and the referee as well as Jakob Stix for helpful remarks on the submitted version.

 Part of this work was done while A.F.\ was a guest of Tel Aviv University, and he would like to thank the School of Mathematics for their hospitality.
 L.B.-S. was supported by the Israel Science Foundation (grant no.~702/19).
 S.P. was supported by a research grant UMO-2018/31/B/ST1/01474 of the National Centre of Sciences of Poland.